SoftUni/Programming-Basics-Book-Python-EN/chapter-11-tricks-and-hacks.md

 **PyCharm** gives us **a built-in debugger**, thanks to which we can place **breakpoints**, at places we have chosen.
 When it reaches a **breakpoint**, the program **stops running** and allows **step-by-step running** of the remaining lines.
 Debugging allows us to **get in the details of the program** and see where exactly the errors occur and what is the reason for this.

-In order to demonstrate how to use the debugger, we will use the following program:
+To demonstrate how to use the debugger, we will use the following program:

 ```python
 for i in range(1, 100):